tylert/tylert.github.io/source/hardware_stuff/durgod_keyboards.rst

 Disassembly
 -----------

+You must open the keyboard once to boot the keyboard into "DFU mode" for initial flashing.
+Once QMK is installed on the keyboard, you may boot it into "DFU mode" whenever you like by holding down the "ESC" key while plugging-in the keyboard (at power up).
 Follow this video but use guitar picks instead of a metal screwdriver.
-You must open the keyboard once to boot the keyboard into "DFU mode" for flashing.

 * https://www.youtube.com/watch?v=H-HN3f20aLI
 * https://duckduckgo.com/?t=ffab&q=guitar+pick+punch&iax=images&ia=images